clearlinux/clear-linux-documentation/source/clear-linux/tutorials/autofdo.rst

    3720 ms

+.. _basic-optimization-options:

-Basic Optimization Options
+Basic optimization options
 ==========================

-These options control various sorts of optimizations: `-O1`, `-O2`, and `-O3`.
-The GCC Optimize-Options section provides an excellent explanation.
+These options control various sorts of `GCC optimization-options`_: `-O1`, `-O2`, and `-O3`.
 For our example, we will use the `-O3` option. `-O3` turns on all optimizations specified by -O2 plus the following options:

 * finline-functions
 * funswitch-loops